 Ethiopian Prime Minister Meles Zenawi earlier admitted to jamming the US government-funded VOA broadcasts in Amharic, saying he was prepared to censor the broadcasts because of the service's destabilizing propaganda.

 The Ethiopian government has been accused of blocking the website of US broadcaster Voice of America (VOA) as a row over press intimidation continues to escalate in the Horn of Africa.
-Residents of the capital Addis Ababa have been unable to access the
+Residents of the capital Addis Ababa have been unable to

-site since early on Sunday,
+access the site since early on Sunday,

 Over the past few years, Facebook has come under scrutiny a number of times for its seeming hypocrisy on what types of groups it deems inappropriate.
-Although the site's terms of service (TOS) ban everything from nudity, to speech deemed hateful, to
+Although the site's terms of service (TOS) ban everything from nudity, to speech deemed hateful,

-using a pseudonym to open an account, they are selectively enforced.
+to using a pseudonym to open an account, they are selectively enforced.

 The TOS appear only to be enforced when enough users report a group as inappropriate, and once a group is removed, its creators often find it impossible to get it back.
-Users whose personal accounts are removed sometimes create a new account, only to
+Users whose personal accounts are removed sometimes create a new account,

-find it deleted again soon afterward.
+only to find it deleted again soon afterward.

-Moroccan activist Kacem El Ghazzali was recently subjected to Facebook's TOS when a group he had created, entitled Jeunes pour la séparation entre Religion et Enseignement (youth for the separation between religion and education), was
+Moroccan activist Kacem El Ghazzali was recently subjected to Facebook's TOS when a group he had created, entitled Jeunes pour la séparation entre Religion et Enseignement (youth for the separation between religion and education),

-as other groups he had created.
+group, as well as other groups he had created.

 El Ghazzali's group, and his account, both appear to have been well within both U.S. law and Facebook's TOS.
 Why then, did Facebook delete them?
-Was it under pressure from another country's government, or did enough people simply report the group that
+Was it under pressure from another country's government, or did enough people simply report the group

-Facebook automatically removed it?
+that Facebook automatically removed it?
 In any case, why doesn't Facebook offer recourse for its users to report accounts and groups removed in error, as other sites such as YouTube and Blogger do?

 Since his account and groups do not appear to be in violation of Facebook's TOS, it seems that Facebook is now policing speech, possibly at the behest of a foreign government.